MalcolmMcLean/optionparser/README.md

     int opt_error(OPTIONS *opt, FILE *fp);

 Returns non-zero if the options parser encountered an error.
-It then writes an human-reaable error report to the file.
+It then writes an human-readable error report to the file.
 So normally you would pass stderr as the fp argument.
 It can be null if you don't want to report the error to the user.